 In September of 2006, he became a Police Officer with the Village of New York Mills and was promoted to Chief of Police in July of 2009, where he managed the sworn and civilian staff of the police department.
 During his time with the New York Mills Police, as both a Patrolman and Police Chief, he received a number of agency awards for accomplishments above and beyond the call of duty.

 During his cumulative career with the Sheriff's Office, the Assistant Sheriff has received various awards and citations such as; Educational Achievement (3 times), Executive Education Citation, Honorable Service (2 times), Exceptional Duty (3 times), Good Conduct Citation (4 times), Ready Commendation, Promotion of Grade, 2014 & 2018 Presidential Security Detail Citations, Grand Cordon (11 times), Distinguished Volunteer, Drug Buster, The Oneida County Executive Officials Medal, Sheriff's Special Recognition, the Sheriff's Achievement Award and a myriad of other letters of commendation and recognition.

 Assistant Sheriff Swenszkowski is currently a member of the New York State Sheriff's Association, Sergeant at Arms of the Oneida County Law Enforcement Coalition, and is the Secretary of the Oneida County Sheriff's Law Enforcement Association.
 He also serves on the boards of ICAN (Integrated Community Alternatives Network) and Safe Schools Mohawk Valley.
-The Assistant Sheriff is also the Utica College Chapter Advisor and Professional Member of the Alpha Phi Sigma Criminal Justice Honor Society.
+He serves as the Public Safety Chairperson of the Genesis Data Analytics Task Force.
+The Assistant Sheriff is also a member of the Academy of Criminal Justice Sciences and a Professional Member of the Alpha Phi Sigma Criminal Justice Honor Society.